Sequenced Triangles

 gl.cullFace(gl.BACK);

-Backface culling is hard to appreciate when you are rendering only a few triangles in a 2D scene.
-Imagine, however, a rich 3D scene full of solid models, one of which is a simple four-sided building.
-The four sides of the building are rendered.
-How many faces might be front-facing?
+Backface culling is an important optimization, but it is hard to appreciate when we are rendering only a few triangles in a 2D scene.
+Imagine, however, an immersive 3D cityscape full of four-sided buildings.
+How many sides of each building might we see at any given moment?
+In other words, how many sides are front-facing?
 At most, two.
 The back-facing sides will be occluded by the front-facing sides, so rasterizing them would be wasteful.

-We'll revisit culling later on when we bust into the third dimension.
-For the time being, just make sure your triangles are enumerated in counterclockwise order or leave culling disabled.
+We'll revisit culling later on when we fully enter the third dimension.
+For the time being, just make sure the triangles are enumerated in counter-clockwise order or leave culling disabled.

 Multiple Triangles

 Complex models are made by piecing triangles together.
-A simple but expensive way to render multiple triangles is to add additional triplets to your attributes, like this:
+A simple but expensive way to render multiple triangles is to add additional triplets to our attributes, like this:

 function initialize() {